 A Minnesota constitutional amendment

-that would ban gay marriage in the state cleared the Senate on
+that would ban gay marriage in the state cleared a House panel on

 If approved, voters would be asked in

 2012 to decide on the definition of marriage.
 Minnesota law already

 bans gay and lesbian couples from marrying, but supporters say the

 law remains vulnerable to legal challenges without the amendment.

 before voting, but Democrats on the panel decried the measure.